Causes and Cures for Itchy Vaginal Bumps

-Vaginal Bumps and Itches: Is It an STD
+Vaginal Bumps That Itch: Is it an STD?

 There are many causes for itchy bumps on the vagina (or, to be exact, on the vulva, mons pubis, labia, or external parts of the vagina).
-The first thing a woman thinks of is a sexually transmitted disease but, although that is an understandable fear, often there is another explanation for these symptoms.
+The first thing a woman thinks of is a sexually transmitted disease (STD).
+Although this is an understandable fear, quite often there is another explanation for these symptoms.

-Itchy vaginal bumps are symptoms that are similar to those of some STDs or STIs (sexually transmitted infections).
-This makes it challenging to determine the culprit.
+Since many vaginal bumps have the same symptoms as STDs, it is often challenging to determine the culprit.
 Women should see their gynecologist for an accurate diagnosis of these bumps.
-However, if the vaginal bumps are not sexually transmitted, some simple over-the-counter remedies will cure or alleviate many cases.
+However, if the vaginal bumps are not sexually transmitted, some simple over the counter remedies will cure or alleviate many cases.

-Note: This article is about bumps that itch.
-Although there are many other reasons one might develop a bump on the vagina, we're narrowing our focus on the causes of the ones that itch, starting with the most harmless and least alarming.
+Note: This article is about vaginal bumps that itch.
+Although there are many other reasons one might develop bumps on the vagina, we're narrowing our focus on the causes of those that itch, starting with the most harmless and least alarming.